Kpop Group Triple H Defends Explicit ‘365 FRESH’ MV Controversies

 Naturally, Triple H and the “365 Fresh” MV came into a lot of negative comments for portraying these dark themes.

-Triple H – 365 Fresh MV is so disturbing and scary ???? all of them are mentally disturbed
+Triple H – 365 Fresh MV is so disturbing and scary???? all of them are mentally disturbed

 — 艾美娜 (@aintheuniverse) May 5, 2017